Home Christ Family Mission Links Downloads Contact

 Often as our children were growing up and choosing friends I asked them about a particular friendship, "What is the direction of influence in your relationship?"
 I continue to believe it to be an important question.
 If the flow of influence from the friend to you isn't building you up or if your positive influence isn't flowing into your friend's life, the relationship may not be benefiting anyone.
 On the other hand if you are helping the other person become more than he or she has been or if you are becoming more than you have been, the friendship is a wise investment for you both.
 This is no small matter for who you are becoming and who you are helping those around you become has outcomes which stretch into eternity.

-Books: The same is true of books and other reading materials.
-Many people read too little or relatively 'light' materials and miss opportunities for growth; good books stimulate thought and shape us in many ways.
-Time and life are short however and we can't read everything or even everything that would be good to read towards shaping our lives for time and eternity.
+The same is true of books and other reading materials.
+Many people read far too little or relatively 'light' materials and miss vast opportunities for growth; good books stimulate thought and can shape us for good in many ways.
+Aim to read an hour a day.
+Yes, you have favorites but read in a variety of areas: history, mission & theology, spiritual disciplines, social sciences, fiction, classics.

-I’ve read many books in my lifetime.
+I've read many books in my lifetime.
 A smaller number have impacted me permanently.
-While it's difficult to say so definitively, if I were to live my life again and could bring only a small shelf of books - after the Bible - as a guide and resource, they would likely be these:
+While it's difficult to say so definitively, if I were to live my life again and could bring only a small shelf of books - after the Bible (download the New Testament) - as a guide and resource, they would likely include:

 • Dietrich Bonhoeffer, The Cost of Discipleship (Macmillan, New York), 1963. more